 - Poverty, homelessness, and family instability

 If you or someone you know needs support to navigate life’s challenges, call 515-282-YESS (9377) any time to speak with a caring member of our team.
-Our 24-hour crisis line can provide resources, guidance, and connection to YESS’ entire network of services.
+Our 24-hour access line can provide resources, guidance, and connection to YESS’ entire network of services.

 to read our Annual Report and learn about the lives we impacted in 2019.

 Click here for recent Form 990s or Contact Us to request a copy